wartur/yii-treemp/README.md

 )) ?>
 ```

-2) Widget to bind the tree tops with a specific model
+2) Widget to bind the tree node with a specific model
 ```php
 <? $this->widget('treemp.widgets.TreempAttachWidget', array(
 	'model' => $model,